-The campus-wide celebration will include a host of lectures, exhibitions, performances, and a special reunion for women of the classes of ’71, ’72, and ’73.
+The campus-wide celebration will include a host of lectures, exhibitions, performances, a special reunion for Yale College women who matriculated in September 1969, and a culminating convocation for all Yale women in November 6-7, 2020.
 There is no single overarching theme.
 Each school and organization has been encouraged to develop programming that responds to its mission, history, and aspirations.
 Many of these programs will highlight the contributions of women to the school/organization and to the larger society; others will focus on the “unfinished agenda” for women; and still others will showcase Yale women graduates and faculty.
-Details about these programs and events will be posted in the coming months, and an online calendar will be created by early 2019.
+Details about these programs and events will be posted in the coming months, and an online calendar will be available in spring 2019.

 March 2018 - August 2018

 The Yale Center for British Art mounted the first of three exhibitions featuring women artists.
 The first was devoted to the work of Celia Paul.

 The Yale School of Medicine sponsored a major symposium on “A Century of Women” which included a module on the history of women at the school, and sessions on “What it is like to be an underrepresented minority in medicine?”, and current issues affecting women and medicine, among others.
 Learn more about the symposium.

 The President’s Women of Yale Lecture Series featured a conversation with President Peter Salovey and Dr. Patricia Nez Henderson, ’94 MPH, ’00 MD discussing her work promoting the wellness of the Navajo community.
 She was the first Native American woman to graduate from the Yale School of Medicine.